-In case AEAD, for Virtex 7 and Zynq, we recommend generating results using Xilinx Vivado [4], operating in the Out-of-Context (OOC) mode [5].
+In case AEAD, for Virtex 7 and Zynq, we recommend generating results using Xilinx Vivado [3], operating in the Out-of-Context (OOC) mode [4].
 In this mode, no pin limit applies.
-For Virtex 6 and below, since Xilinx ISE must be used, and the OOC mode is not supported by this tool, we recommend using a simple wrapper, with five ports: clk, rst, sin, sout, piso\mux\sel, provided as a part of the Development Package [1].
+For Virtex 6 and below, since Xilinx ISE must be used, and the OOC mode is not supported by this tool, we recommend using a simple wrapper, with five ports: clk, rst, sin, sout, piso mux sel, provided as a part of supporting files [2].